-To read more FAQs for your motherboard, please go to the Support\Motherboard\FAQ page on GIGABYTE's website.
+To read more FAQs for your motherboard, please go to the Support&Downloads\Motherboard\FAQ page on GIGABYTE's website.

-Q:In the BIOS Setup program, why are some BIOS options missing?

-A: Some advanced options are hidden in the BIOS Setup program.
+- Q: In the BIOS Setup program, why are some BIOS options missing? - A: Some advanced options are hidden in the BIOS Setup program.
 Press <Delete> to enter BIOS Setup during the POST.
-In the Main Menu, press <Ctrl>+<F1> to show the advanced options.

-Q:Why is the light of my keyboard/optical mouse still on after the computer shuts down?

-A: Some motherboard provides a small amount of standby power after the computer shuts down and that's why the light is still on.

-Q: How do I clear the CMOS values?

-A: If your motherboard has a clearing CMOS jumper, refer to the instructions on the CLR_CMOS jumper in Chapter 1 to short the jumper to clear the CMOS values.
+In the Main Menu, press <Ctrl>+<F1> to show the advanced options. - Q Why is the light of my keyboard/optical mouse still on after the computer shuts down? - A: Some motherboards provide a small amount of standby power after the computer shuts down and that's why the light is still on. - O: How do I clear the CMOS values? - A: For motherboards that have a CMOS_SW button, press this button to clear the CMOS values (before doing this, please turn off the computer and unplug the power cord).
+For motherboards that have a clearing CMOS jumper, refer to the instructions on the CLR_CMOS jumper in Chapter 1 to short the jumper to clear the CMOS values.
 If your board doesn't have this jumper, refer to the instructions on the motherboard battery in Chapter 1.
-You can temporarily remove the battery from the battery holder to stop supplying power to the CMOS, which will clear the CMOS values after about one minute.
-Refer to the steps below:

-Steps:

-- 1. Turn off your computer and unplug the power cord. - Gently remove the battery from the battery holder and wait for one minute.(Or use a metal object like a screwdriver to touch the positive and negative terminals of the battery holder, making them short for 5 seconds.) - 3.
-Replace the battery. - 4.
-Plug in the power cord and restart your computer. - Press < Delete> to enter BIOS Setup.
-Select "Load Fail-Safe Defaults" (or "Load Optimized Defaults") to load BIOS default settings. - 6.
-Saves changes and exit BIOS Setup (select "Save & Exit Setup") to restart your computer.

-Q:Why do I still get a weak sound even though I have turned my speaker to the maximum volume?
-A: Make sure your speaker is equipped with an internal amplifier.
-If not, try a speaker with power/amplifier.
+You can temporarily remove the battery from the battery holder to stop supplying power to the CMOS, which will clear the CMOS values after about one minute. - Q Why do I still get a weak sound even though I have turned my speaker to the maximum volume? - A: Make sure your speaker is equipped with an internal amplifier.
+If not, try a speaker with power/amplifier. - Q: Why cannot I install the onboard HD audio driver successfully?
+(For Windows XP only) - A: Step 1: First, make sure Service Pack 1 or Service Pack 2 has been installed (check in My Computer > Properties > General > System).
+If not, please update it from Microsoft's website.
+Then make sure the Microsoft UAA Bus Driver for High Definition Audio has been installed successfully (check in My Computer > Properties > Hardware > Device Manager > System Devices). - Step 2: Check if Audio Device on High Definition Audio Bus or Unknown device is present in Device Manager or Sound, video, and game controllers.
+If yes, please disable this device.
+(If not, skip this step.) - Step 3: Then go back to My Computer > Properties > Hardware > Device Manager > System devices and right-click on Microsoft UAA Bus Driver for High Definition Audio and select Disable and Uninstall. - Step 4: In Device Manager, right-click on the computer name and select Scan for hardware changes.
+When the Add New Hardware Wizard appears, click Cancel.
+Then install the onboard HD audio driver from the motherboard driver disk or download the audio driver from GIGABYTE's website to install.

+For more details, go to the Support&Downloads\Motherboards\FAQ page on our website and search for "onboard HD audio driver."

-Q: What do the beeps emitted during the POST mean?
+Q What do the beeps emitted during the POST mean?

 A: The following Award BIOS beep code descriptions may help you identify possible computer problems.

 (For reference only.)